jnellis/jmh-gradle/README.md

 # jmh-gradle
-A drop-in replacement workaround for the current issues with [jmh-gradle-plugin](https://github.com/melix/jmh-gradle-plugin) on windows.
+A jmh benchmark build script and drop-in replacement workaround for the current issues with [jmh-gradle-plugin](https://github.com/melix/jmh-gradle-plugin) on windows.
+It is not windows specific and can be a simpler script for running jmh benchmarks.

 # What/why is this?